joshuawchen/paramax_py39/docs/index.rst

 Paramax
 ===========

-Paramax: a small package for applying parameterizations, constraints to JAX PyTrees.
+A small package for applying parameterizations and constraints to nodes in JAX PyTrees.

 Installation